The Government of Alberta provides eligible municipal, regional, health and education authorities with financing for capital projects.

 Upcoming loan dates and application deadlines

-Note: For airport authorities application deadlines, please refer to the respective Credit Agreement.
+Note: For airport authorities application deadlines, refer to the respective Credit Agreement.

 The upcoming loan issuance dates and application deadlines are as follows:

 |December 15, 2023||October 31, 2023|